 Peer Review Policy

-Submissions to the HCA Healthcare Journal of Medicine are reviewed using a double blind method.
-Both authors and reviewers should make every attempt at hiding their identity to assure there are no biases involved in the review process.
-Each research, review and case article will receive at least 2 peer reviews.
+Submissions to the HCA Healthcare Journal of Medicine are reviewed using a double-blind method.
+Both authors and reviewers should make every attempt at hiding their identities to assure there are no biases involved in the review process.
+Each research, review, and case article will receive at least 2 peer reviews.
 The journal’s goal is to give a decision on each submission within 30 days of submission.
-The Editor-in-Chief and the Clinical Co-Editors will make the final decision on publication of each submission.
+The Editor-in-Chief and the Clinical Co-Editors will make the final decision on the publication of each submission.
 See the Review Guidelines for more information.

 Appeals of editorial decisions must be requested in writing and are considered by the Editor-in-Chief and the Clinical Co-Editors, or a proxy should there be any conflict of interest requiring one or more of the leadership to recuse themselves.
 The appeal letter should explain why the article should be reconsidered or allowed to be resubmitted.
 Upon receipt, the Editor-in-Chief and the Clinical Co-Editors will review the letter and render a decision within 4 weeks.
 Decisions made by the journal leadership are final.